JordanSpencerWu/old-website/_posts/book/2017/2017-03-04-the-obstacle-is-the-way.md

       <p>We can think, act, and finally adjust to a world that is inherently unpredictable.</p>

-      <p>Confident, calm, ready to work regardless of the coniditons.
+      <p>Confident, calm, ready to work regardless of the conditions.
 Willing and able to continue, even during the unthinkable, even when our worst nightmares have come true.</p>

       <h5>In every situation, we can:</h5>